According to analysis by property agency Hamptons, a record-breaking 73% of property buyers in 2022 so far have been chain-free.

 However, in a fast-paced market, where properties sell as quickly as 33 days, according to the latest House Price Index by Rightmove, and demand outstrips supply, a buyer who is not in a chain has an even bigger advantage.

-Not only did 61% of sellers this year accept an offer from a chain-free buyer over a buyer with a house to sell, but a whopping 80% of sellers accepted an offer from a buyer who wasn’t in a chain if they matched the offer from a buyer who did.
+Not only did 61% of sellers this year accept an offer from a chain-free buyer over a one with a house to sell, but a whopping 80% of sellers accepted an offer from a buyer who wasn’t in a chain if they matched the offer from a one who did.

 As a comparison, back in 2016, only 60% of sellers did the same thing.